Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 This document will serve as the basis for code review comments and suggestions.
 The content included in this document is certainly not exhaustive of everything one needs to know to write proper Apex code.
 However, the information included should provide guidance for the most critical areas surrounding best practices, cleanliness, maintainability, and general standards that we follow.

 Please note, you are strongly encouraged to share your thoughts on the content within this document.
 If you disagree with anything in this style guide or you think something should be added simply create a Feature branch, make the change, and submit it via a pull request for review.
-At the end of the day, we strive to write good code as an organization and learning from each other is paramount to us achieving this goal.
+At the end of the day, we strive to write good code and learning from each other is paramount to us achieving this goal.

 ## Best Practices

+The following best practices should be observed when writing Apex code.
+These key practices will help to ensure we are building efficient, scalable, and maintainable code on the platform.

 #### No DML in For Loops

 There are governor limits that enforce the maximum number of DML statements (insert, update, delete, undelete) used within an Apex transaction.
 When DML statements are placed inside of a `for` loop they are run once per iteration of the loop making it easy to hit the limit quickly.

-Instea, DML operations should be moved out of `for` loops by collecting the records to modify inside of a collection and invoking the DML operation once on the collection of data.
+Instead, DML operations should be moved out of `for` loops by gathering the records to modify inside of a collection and invoking the DML operation once on the collection of data.

 ###### Incorrect Example